iyovcheva/catalog-server/README.md

 ## Implementation Notes

-* Server side data is read once at startup and never refreshed during a browsing session
+* Server side data is refreshed once every 30 minutes to ensure that all the repo information is (relatively) fresh

-	* Potential improvements: Periodic updates or hooks when changes are commited to the individual GitHub repos
+	* Potential improvement: Github hook integration, so changes that are committed to the individual repos will appear on the server immediately

 ## TODO